jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 ### SSO Authentication

-We will offer SSO authentication via the `ISingleSignOnApplication`
+We will offer SSO authentication via the `IIdentityServerSingleSignOnService`, which is implemented natively.

-SSO authentication is typically achieved by authenticating with a 3rd party provider (e.g. Google Microsoft, Facebook, etc.) using the [OAuth2](https://oauth.net/2/) "Authorization Code Flow" in the Frontend JS app, and once authenticated and authorized, the user gains access to the whole system.
+SSO authentication is typically achieved by authenticating with a 3rd party provider (e.g. Google Microsoft, Facebook, etc.) using the [OAuth2](https://oauth.net/2/) or [Open ID Connect](https://openid.net/developers/how-connect-works/) "Authorization Code Flow" in the Frontend JS app, and once authenticated and authorized, the user gains access to the whole system.

 > Regardless of whether the user is authenticated by the built-in credentials mechanism, or by an SSO integration, access to this system is still governed by the centralized JWT token that this codebase produces.
-Any tokens obtained from an SSO integration can be stored and used in integrations later, but those tokens are not used to maintain access to this codebase.
+Any tokens obtained from an SSO integration will be stored and used in integrations later, but those tokens are not used to access this API.

-The OAuth2 "Authorization Code Flow" is usually performed in a browser, that can be redirected to a 3rd party website and back.
+The OAuth2/Open ID Connect "Authorization Code Flow" is usually performed in a browser, that can be redirected to a 3rd party website and back.
 The flow has several steps where the user signs in and authorizes access to their data provided by the 3rd party.

-The final step of this specific flow ([Authorization Code Flow](https://aaronparecki.com/oauth-2-simplified/#web-server-apps)) is to exchange a generated code for a set of tokens (typically an `access_token` and in some cases a `refresh_token`).
-This step often requires a "secret" to be provided that the 3rd party already knows belongs to a specific client (e.g. `client_id` and `client_secret`).
-Storing these secrets in browsers is problematic and represents security vulnerabilities.
+The final step of this specific flow ([Authorization Code Flow](https://aaronparecki.com/oauth-2-simplified/#web-server-apps)) is to exchange a generated authorization code for a set of tokens (typically an `access_token` and `refresh_token`, and `id_token` if using Open ID Connect).
+This step often requires a "client_secret" to be provided to the 3rd party that the 3rd party already knows belongs to a specific client (e.g. `client_id` and `client_secret`).
+Storing these secrets in browsers is problematic and represents security vulnerabilities, when this part of the flow is enacted in the browser.

 Managing the first few steps of this flow is typically done by a 3rd party JavaScript library in the browser.
-However, the last step (exchange code for tokens) can be performed either in the front end browser or in the back end web server.
+However, the last step (exchange code for tokens) is performed in the back end web server, where security secrets are better stored and accessed.

 There are two reasons that this step is performed in the backend API (in the `Identities` subdomain).

 1. The `client_secret` (if any) cannot be accessible to any JavaScript, nor stored anywhere in the browser where it is possible to be accessed by any XSS vulnerability.
-2. The backend can trust and verify the OAuth2 "code", as being from a trusted 3rd party by performing the exchange itself.
+2. The backend can trust and verify the OAuth2/OpenIdConnect "code", as being from a trusted 3rd party by performing the exchange itself.
 The returned tokens are proof of that.
-3. The returned tokens (i.e., `access_token`,  `refresh_token` and possibly `id_token`) can be used to identify the user in the 3rd party system, and link them to a user in this system. (e.g., find the `EndUser` with the same email address as found in the claims of the 3rd party tokens)
+3. The returned tokens (i.e., `access_token`,  `refresh_token` and `id_token`) can be used to identify the user in the 3rd party system, and then this information is used link them to a user in this system. (e.g., find the `EndUser` with the same "email address" as found in the claims of the 3rd party tokens).
+We can also use this information to auto-register the user in this system, should they not exist yet.
+This makes onboarding one automatic step and seamless from the user's perspective.
-4. Furthermore, the tokens that are made available by the 3rd party service (i.e. `access_token` , `refresh_token` and possibly `id_token`), can be stored for future use, and can be used to perform activities with the 3rd party system when necessary.
+4. Furthermore, the tokens that are made available by the 3rd party service (i.e. `access_token` , `refresh_token` and  `id_token`), can then be stored for future use, and can be used later to perform activities with the 3rd party system when necessary.
 5. The API has full encapsulated control of what the user can and cannot do with 3rd party systems, as opposed to having that code deployed or duplicated to the Frontend JavaScript application.

+### API Key Authorization

+We will offer API Key authorization via the `IIdentityServerApiKeyService`, which is implemented natively.

+API key authorization is provided as a convenient alternative to Token based authorization, primarily for use in long-lived machine-to-machine interactions.
+API Key authorization is provided by the `APIKeyAuthenticationHandler`

+API keys can be issued for accessing the system by both `machine` and `person` end-users.

+API keys can be included in any HTTP request as either the `username` component of a "Basic Authentication" request, or as a `&apikey=` parameter in the query string of a request.

+They have expiry dates and can be more tightly controlled (in terms of validity) by the API, since they themselves do not contain any claims.

+#### Inter-service Communication

+When the system is split into individual services each containing one or more subdomains (a.k.a. microservices), the incoming API key, used to access one service can be relayed to access other services.
+This is achieved using the `ICallerContext` and the `InterHostServiceClient` that know collaborate to relay calls between services.

+#### Refresh Tokens

+API keys do not support refreshing issued API keys.
+When issuing the API key the client gets to define the expiry date, and should acquire a new API key before that expiry date themselves.

 ### HMAC Authentication/Authorization

-HMAC authentication is a legacy hybrid, authentication authorization system.
+HMAC authentication is a legacy hybrid, authentication authorization system, implemented internally only for restricted access to certain APIs.

 HMAC authentication and authorization is performed as a single interaction between client and the API, by the `HMACAuthenticationHandler`

 HMAC authentication is primarily used by trusted external services within the infrastructure of the architecture. (i.e. Azure Functions/AWS Lambdas), that share a secret.
 In this case its using a symmetrical encryption algorithm (e.g. HMAC-SHA256) to sign the body of the request.

+#### How it works

 HMAC authentication is performed by the client signing the body of an inbound HTTP request with a signing key (that the client and server both knows).
 The signature that is calculated is then send with the request in a `X-HMAC-Signature` header in the HTTP request.